superfeddy/React-UnitTesting/README.md

 # Jenkins, SonarQube & ReactJS

 This project shows how to:

-- checkout repo
-- run tests
+- run tests in pipeline
 - run SonarQube Scanner
 - create a prod. image
 - push it to remote docker image repo